 - zest and juice from two small limes

 - 3 tablespoons raw honey

-- Add all ingredients to food processor and blend for 2-3 minutes until smooth and creamy.
+- Add all ingredients to food processor or high-powered blender and blend for 2-3 minutes until smooth and creamy.

 - Serve immediately for soft serve frozen yogurt, or place into the freezer for 2-3 hours for a firmer texture.